OmShankar054/UBER/README.md

 - **401**: Authentication failed or token is missing/invalid.
 ______________________________________________________________________________________--------------------------------------------------------------------------------------

-# Captain Registration API
+# Captain API Documentation

 ## Register Captain

 **POST** `/captains/register`

 ### Description
-This endpoint allows a new captain (driver) to register by providing their personal and vehicle details.
-The input is validated and a new captain is created in the database.
+Register a new captain (driver) by providing personal and vehicle details.
+Validates input and creates a new captain in the database.

 ### Request Body
 The request body must be in JSON format and include the following fields: